nasa-jpl/ION-DTN/gh-pages/docs/ION-Shutdown-Guide.md

 | Multi-node: stop last node | `ionexit` | Safe to release IPC when no other instances remain |

 **Important Notes:**
 - `ionexit` operates on a single ION instance — the one associated with the current working directory.
 It does **not** stop other ION instances on the same host.
 In a multi-node environment, each node must be shut down individually by running `ionexit` from that node's working directory.
-To stop **all** ION instances at once, use `killm f` instead, which iterates over all nodes and handles the shutdown sequence automatically.
+To stop **all** ION instances at once, use `killm f` instead, which sends SIGTERM/SIGKILL to all ION processes and cleans up all IPC resources unconditionally.
 - **Multi-node shutdown order is critical.** When shutting down individual nodes on a shared host, use `ionexit k n` for every node until only the last node remains, then use `ionexit` (without flags) for the final node.
 The `k` flag preserves the global SDR working memory (shared by all instances) and the `n` flag preserves the global IPC semaphores.
 Destroying either resource prematurely prevents remaining nodes from attaching or detecting the shutdown signal.
 See the [Multi-node shutdown order and shared resources](ION-TestSet-Readme.md#multi-node-shutdown-order-and-shared-resources) section for details.
 - User applications attached to ION must detach separately
 - Custom services started by the user must be stopped manually